ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Registration Policy:

-: the pre-condition enforced by the Transparency Service before registering a Signed Claim, based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.
+: the pre-condition enforced by the Transparency Service before registering a Signed Statement, based on metadata contained in its COSE Envelope (notably the identity of its Issuer) and on prior Signed Statements already added to a Registry.